Leap second

 A leap second is a one-second adjustment that is occasionally applied to Coordinated Universal Time (UTC), to accommodate the difference between precise time (International Atomic Time (TAI), as measured by atomic clocks) and imprecise observed solar time (UT1), which varies due to irregularities and long-term slowdown in the Earth's rotation.
 The UTC time standard, widely used for international timekeeping and as the reference for civil time in most countries, uses TAI and consequently would run ahead of observed solar time unless it is reset to UT1 as needed.
 The leap second facility exists to provide this adjustment.
-The leap second was introduced in 1972 and since then 27 leap seconds have been added to UTC.
+The leap second was introduced in 1972.
+Since then, 27 leap seconds have been added to UTC, with the most recent occurring on December 31, 2016.
+All have so far been positive leap seconds, adding a second to a UTC day; while a negative leap second is theoretically possible, it has not yet occurred.

-Because the Earth's rotational speed varies in response to climatic and geological events, UTC leap seconds are irregularly spaced and unpredictable.
-Insertion of each UTC leap second is usually decided about six months in advance by the International Earth Rotation and Reference Systems Service (IERS), to ensure that the difference between the UTC and UT1 readings will never exceed 0.9 seconds.
+Because the Earth's rotational speed varies in response to climatic and geological events, UTC leap seconds are irregularly spaced and not precisely predictable.
+The decision to insert a leap second is made by the International Earth Rotation and Reference Systems Service (IERS), typically about six months in advance, to ensure that the difference between UTC and UT1 does not exceed ±0.9 seconds.

-This practice has proven disruptive, particularly in the twenty-first century and especially in services that depend on precise timestamping or time-critical process control.
-After many years of discussions by different standards bodies, in November 2022, at the 27th General Conference on Weights and Measures, it was decided to abandon the leap second by or before 2035.
+This practice has proven disruptive, particularly in modern digital systems that require continuous and precise timestamping.
+Since not all systems implement leap-second adjustments uniformly, some computational, networking, and satellite-based systems may encounter anomalies.

+Phase-out and future of leap seconds

+At its 27th meeting in November 2022, the General Conference on Weights and Measures (CGPM) passed Resolution 4, directing that the maximum permitted difference between UT1 and UTC be increased "in, or before, 2035."
+The goal is to reduce the frequency of leap seconds by widening the tolerance, rather than continuing to insert them indefinitely.

+The resolution instructs the CIPM (International Committee for Weights and Measures) to develop, in consultation with the International Telecommunication Union (ITU) and other stakeholders, a plan to implement a new maximum (UT1–UTC) value by 2035 that would ensure UTC continuity for at least a century.
+The 28th CGPM, scheduled for 2026, is expected to review and potentially approve this new limit.

+Implications and technical debate

+Many proponents of the change argue that removing frequent leap seconds will improve the stability and reliability of time dissemination systems (e.g., telecommunications, GNSS, data networks), avoiding the disruptions caused by inserting or removing a second unpredictably.

+According to the BIPM resolution text and technical studies, proposed alternative strategies include gradual “smear” adjustments (spreading the additional time over hours or days) or very rare “leap minute” insertions, rather than the current unpredictable leap-second model.

+While the focus is on removing frequent leap seconds, the link between UTC and Earth's rotation (UT1) would not be permanently broken: the resolution explicitly preserves that connection, just with a more relaxed bound.